Lomanotus vermiformis: Description

 The body shape is very elongate and narrow.
 Rhinophoral sheaths are with papillae and they are elevated to cover three quarters of the rhinophores.
 Cerata are very short and pointed.
 Background color is brown with dark brown spots and opaque yellow lines.
 Opaque white reticulations is also present across the body.
-The maximum recorded body length is 40 mm,Welch J. J. (2010).
-"The “Island Rule” and Deep-Sea Gastropods: Re-Examining the Evidence".
-PLoS ONE 5(1): e8776. doi:10.1371/journal.pone.0008776. but it is usually smaller than 25 mm.
+The maximum recorded body length is 40 mm, but it is usually smaller than 25 mm.

 Ecology

 Minimum recorded depth is 1 m.
-Maximum recorded depth is 4.5 m.Lomanotus vermiformis feeds on the common stinging hydroid Lytocarpus philippinus and on hydroids of the genus Macrorhynchia.
-It was also found feeding on an unidentified species of hydroid in Panama, on which it is extremely cryptic.Lomanotus vermiformis can swim with lateral flexions of the body when disturbed.
+Maximum recorded depth is 4.5 m.

+Lomanotus vermiformis feeds on the common stinging hydroid Lytocarpus philippinus and on hydroids of the genus Macrorhynchia.
+It was also found feeding on an unidentified species of hydroid in Panama, on which it is extremely cryptic.

+Lomanotus vermiformis can swim with lateral flexions of the body when disturbed.